Lyme disease is a tick-borne illness, so understanding the lifecycle of a tick is key to avoiding infection.

 - By retaining an infection acquired during a previous developmental stage

 It is frequently stated that one is more likely to acquire the bacterium from an infected nymph than from an infected larva or adult.
 But this is due merely to circumstance rather than relative infectivity.
+The nymph is very small and hard to detect on even open skin let alone hard to see areas.

 Feeding ticks secrete a local anaesthetic from their salivary glands, so that a host is less likely to notice that it has been bitten.
 This is why a thorough visual search for ticks at the end of a walk in the woods is so important.